drduh/YubiKey-Guide/README.md

 ## Enable KDF

 > [!IMPORTANT]
-> This feature may not be compatible with older GnuPG versions, especially mobile clients.
-These incompatible clients will not function because the PIN will always be rejected.
+> This feature is not compatible with legacy GnuPG versions, especially mobile clients, and may cause the PIN to always be rejected.

 This step must be completed before changing PINs or moving keys or an error will occur: `gpg: error for setup KDF: Conditions of use not satisfied`

-Key Derived Function (KDF) enables YubiKey to store the hash of PIN, preventing the PIN from being passed as plain text.
+The Key Derived Function (KDF) enables YubiKey to store the hash of PINs, preventing them from being passed as plain text.

 Enable KDF using the default Admin PIN of `12345678`: